JetBrains/amper/docs/src/user-guide/advanced/kotlin-compiler-plugins.md

 # Kotlin compiler plugins

 Compiler plugins are a powerful feature of Kotlin that allow you to extend the language with new features.
-There is a handful of bundled compiler plugins that can be enabled in Amper.
+There is a handful of bundled compiler plugins that can be enabled in Kargo.

 !!! warning "Third-party compiler plugins are not supported at the moment"